-Ron was born in Stretford and played as a junior for Humphrey Park in Urmston as a Junior, he was invited to United but it was Manchester City that stepped in and signed him, initially as an amateur and he spent the post war years playing for City’s junior sides.
+Ron was born in Stretford and played as a junior for Humphrey Park in Urmston as a Junior, he was invited to United but it was Manchester City that stepped in and signed him, initially as an amateur, making his debut for the reserves on Boxing Day 1949.
+He spent the next few years playing for City’s junior sides.

-In total Ron played 6 games that season as City finished 4th in Division 1.
-In 1956/57 he didn’t feature until March 1957 coming in for the 4-1 win at home over Cardiff City and holding his place for the remainder of the season playing 8 games in total.
+In total Ron played 6 games that season as City finished fourth in Division 1.
+In 1956/57 he did not feature until March 1957, coming in to the side for the 4-1 win at home over Cardiff City and holding his place for the remainder of the season, playing 8 games in total.
 In 1957/58 he played only 2 games.
-For 1958/59 he had his longest run of games coming into the team on December 27th in a 4-1 win over Birmingham City and retaining his place till almost the end of the season, playing 16 consecutive matches.
+For 1958/59 he had his longest run of games, coming into the team on December 27th in a 4-1 win over Birmingham City and retaining his place till almost the end of the season, playing 16 consecutive matches.

-1959/60 was to be Ron’s final season at Maine Road and played only once in a 2-1 home defeat to Tottenham Hotspur on October 31st 1959.
-Released at the end of the season, Rochdale manager Jack Marshall brought Ron to Spotland for the 1960/61 season after being released by Manchester City.
+1959/60 was to be Ron’s final season at Maine Road and he played only once, in a 2-1 home defeat to Tottenham Hotspur on October 31st 1959.
+Released at the end of the season, Rochdale manager Jack Marshall brought Ron to Spotland for the 1960/61 season.

-Ron had a relatively successful two years with the perennial Fourth Division strugglers with the 1961/62 season being memorable for Rochdale’s run in the League Cup, going all the way to the final, still the only occasion of a fouth division side reaching a national final.
+Ron had a relatively successful two years with the perennial Fourth Division strugglers with the 1961/62 season being memorable for Rochdale’s run in the League Cup, going all the way to the final, still the only instance of a Fourth Division side reaching a national final.

-The run began drawing away at second division Southampton before winning the second leg 2-1.
-In the third round they met another second division side, Charlton Athletic, winning 1-0.
-Given a bye in the fourth round they met fellow fourth division side York City who were dispatched 2-0.
-For the semi-f
+The run began drawing away at Second Division Southampton before winning the second leg 2-1.
+In the Third Round they met another Second Division side, Charlton Athletic, winning 1-0.
+Given a bye in the Fourth round they met fellow Fourth Division side York City, who were dispatched 2-0.